DGAI: Decoupled On-Disk Graph-Based ANN Index for Efficient Updates and Queries: Introduction

-\item[$\bullet$] We propose a decoupled graph-based ANNS storage architecture that separates the vectors from the graph topology based on a thorough analysis of existing ANNS systems.
-This decoupled design greatly improves the update performance of the graph-based index.
+\item[$\bullet$] We propose a decoupled graph-based ANNS storage architecture that separates the vectors from the graph topology based on a thorough analysis of existing dynamic ANNS systems.
+This decoupled design greatly improves the update performance of the on-disk graph-based index.

-\item[$\bullet$] Building on this decoupled architecture, we propose an efficient three-stage query strategy by leveraging the multiple PQs and a similarity-aware incremental topology reordering\eat{ with a co-design buffer} to minimize read amplification during graph traversal.
+\item[$\bullet$] Building on this decoupled architecture, we propose an efficient two-stage query strategy by leveraging the hierarchical PQs and a similarity-aware incremental topology reordering to minimize read amplification during graph traversal and result refinement.

 \item[$\bullet$] We implement \oursys, a high-performance dynamic graph-based index for billion-scale ANNS tasks upon a decoupled storage architecture.
-Extensive experiments on real-world datasets demonstrate that \oursys achieves substantial improvements in both update and query efficiency compared to state-of-the-art disk-based systems, while maintaining comparable search accuracy. \end{itemize}
+Extensive experiments on real-world datasets demonstrate that \oursys achieves substantial improvements in both update and query efficiency compared to state-of-the-art disk-based systems, while maintaining comparable accuracy. \end{itemize} }